What Are Cvc Words For Kindergarten

 CVC words serve as a cornerstone in early literacy development for several key reasons:

 1. Phonemic Awareness: Working with CVC words reinforces phonemic awareness, which is the ability to hear, identify, and manipulate individual sounds (phonemes) in spoken words.
-For example, children learn to isolate the sounds /k/, /æ/, and /t/ in the word cat.
+As an example, children learn to isolate the sounds /k/, /æ/, and /t/ in the word cat.

 2. Phonics Skills: CVC words provide a practical application of phonics skills.
 Children learn to associate letters with their corresponding sounds and then blend those sounds together to read the word.
 This direct application reinforces the alphabetic principle and helps children understand how written words represent spoken language.